NerdyBertie/Itemwatch/README.md

 Found a bug or have a feature idea?
 Open an issue — feedback and suggestions welcome.

+---

+I only update on Curseforge, Github, Wago, and WoWInterface.
+Curseforge and Github are preferred, however I don't update anywhere besides these aforementioned sites.

+---

 ## License

 MIT — see LICENSE for details.